mgernand/NHibernate.Logging/README.md

 Getting Started
 ---------------
 Add the [NuGet package](http://nuget.org/packages/NHibernate.Logging/) to your project.
-Install all nessessary Common.Logging packages for the Log ürovider you want to use.
+Install all nessessary Common.Logging packages for the logging provider you want to use.

 To enable the log provider you have to add the following lines to your Web.config or App.config: